laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 * The **Angular Distance** of the flywheel in Radians (denoted with &theta;): in essence the distance the flywheel has traveled (i.e. the number of Radians the flywheel has rotated) since the start of the session;

-* The **Time since start** of the flywheel in seconds (denoted with t): in essence the time the flywheel has been spinning since the start of the session.
-This can easily be measured by summarising the **time between an impulse**;
+* The **Time since start** of the flywheel in seconds (denoted with t): in essence the time the flywheel has been spinning since the start of the session;

 * The **Angular Velocity** of the flywheel in Radians/second (denoted with &omega;): in essence the number of (partial) rotations of the flywheel per second;